bdmc/randstrad-movehq/README.md

 *I have always liked Drupal, I find the structure very clear and understandable and the code very readable.*

-You may refer to [Quick Start](Docs/DrupalQuickStart.md) for a description of the steps described there, which I modified, to perform a Quick Start.
+You may refer to [Quick Start](Docs/DrupalQuickStart.md) for a description of the steps described there, which I modified, to perform a Drupal Quick Start.
 The full Drupal Quick Start page is: [Drupal Quick Start Command](https://www.drupal.org/docs/installing-drupal/drupal-quick-start-command), where we are told: `Important: the quick-start command is intended only for launching a local demo version of Drupal.
 If you need to install Drupal for production use, see instructions in the rest of this guide.`

 The procedure that I followed for creating this project and repository can be found in: [SetUp](Docs/Setup.md).
 I modified the procedure described in Drupal's Quick Start guide for my needs.
-I will be using the Quick Start commands to "create" or "fill in" the base code for this repository.
+I used the Quick Start commands to "create" or "fill in" the base code for this repository.

 #### The Drupal installation overwrote my original README.md file, and is included following this.